Greg Landau

 Greg Landau is an American, San Francisco-based record and video producer, and an instructor of music and Latin American Studies focused on the social movements that produced revolutionary music and art.

-He has produced eight Grammy nominated records and has produced over 80 CDs and numerous film scores including serving as Music Supervisor of the film La Mission (film).
-He also produced the album "Songs from La Mission."
+He has produced eight Grammy nominated records and has produced over 80 CDs and numerous film scores including serving as Music Supervisor of the film La Mission.
+He produced the album "Songs from La Mission".

 Early life

 Landau's parents are poet Nina Serrano and filmmaker Saul Landau.
 He was born in Madison, Wisconsin and grew up in San Francisco's Mission District.
 He co-founded Round Whirled Records with Camilo Landau and Round World Media along with his sister Valerie Landau.
 He worked with his father and Haskell Wexler on many documentary films in Latin America and the Caribbean.

 Music career

 During the 1980s, Landau toured internationally as a guitarist and tresero with the Nicaraguan Nueva Canción group, Luis Enrique Mejia Godoy and Mancotal, and shared stages with Silvio Rodríguez, Pablo Milanés, Mercedes Sosa, Chico Buarque, Amparo Ochoa and Nicomedes Santa Cruz in music festivals and concerts across Latin America and Europe.
 He lived and worked in Nicaragua in the 1980s before returning to the US in 1991.